Muhammadegb1/Muhammadegb1/README.md

 # 👋 Hi, I'm Muhammad Egbaria

-💻 **Aspiring Backend Developer** | Interested in **Fullstack & Frontend**
-🎓 **Computer Science Graduate** with practical experience in full-stack web development
+🎓 Computer Science graduate with hands-on experience in **full-stack web development**.
-💡 Skilled in **React, Node.js, Express, PostgreSQL, and MongoDB**, with strong foundations in algorithms and software engineering
+💻 Skilled in **React, Node.js, Express, PostgreSQL, and MongoDB**, with strong foundations in algorithms and software engineering principles.
-🚀 Passionate about problem-solving and growing as a **Junior Developer** in collaborative teams
+🚀 Passionate about problem-solving and eager to grow as a **Junior Developer** in a collaborative team.
 ---

 ## 🛠️ Tech Stack & Tools

-- **Languages:** JavaScript, Python, C#, HTML, CSS
+- **Languages:** JavaScript, Python, C#
 - **Frontend:** React, HTML, CSS
 - **Backend:** Node.js, Express.js
 - **Databases:** PostgreSQL, MongoDB